American patients can save money on their prescriptions and still stay safe

 General Prescription Drug Savings Strategies

 You might be able to save money by purchasing a 90-day supply of your medicine instead of a 30-day supply.
-Also, your doctor and pharmacist might be able to prescribe higher-dosage pills that can be split.
-NOTE: Never split pills without talking to your pharmacist!
+Your pharmacist will be able to let you know this information, and if so, ask your doctor to request a prescription for 90 days.

-Patients taking multiple prescription drugs should take their entire list of medications to local pharmacies or call them to find the best total price at one pharmacy.
-It may take some time, but it is worth the wait.
-Using one pharmacy and developing a relationship with your pharmacist is the safest way to check for drug interactions, duplications and possible side effects—and get the best value for your money.
+If you are taking multiple prescription drugs, it is vital that you fill all of your medications at one place.
+So finding the pharmacy that offers you the best total price may take some time, but the savings are worth your effort and time.
+Using one pharmacy and developing a relationship with your pharmacist is the safest way to check for drug interactions, duplications, and possible side effects—and get the best value for your money.

 Prescription Assistance Programs